CARTAvis/manual_source/source/analysis_tools.rst

          style="width:100%;height:auto;">

 * **Comparing spectra with different Stokes parameters**: When the Stokes checkbox is selected, region spectral profiles with different Stokes parameters can be displayed.
 The Stokes dropdown menu allows multiple-selection of different Stokes.
 The region spectral profiles will be computed based on the selected image (single selection), region (single selection), and statistic (single selection).
-In the following exmaple, Stokes Q, U and V single-pixel spectra from IRC+10216 are compared.
+In the following example, Stokes Q, U and V single-pixel spectra from IRC+10216 are compared.

    .. raw:: html